-Question #4.
-Matt, what can members of local churches practically do to help godly marriages happen, instead of just telling men to “Man up and get your life together” and telling women to “Stop waiting around and be active in their singleness?”
-What role should community play in deciding who and when to marry?
+Question #4: Matt, what can members of local churches practically do to help godly marriages happen, instead of just telling men to “man up and get your life together” and telling women to “stop waiting around and be active in their singleness?”
+What role should community play in deciding whom and when to marry?
 Any advice for inviting others into a relationship to that end?

 I just love this question because I am just such a big believer in what God has called the covenant community of his people to be in a local context.

 I think the way that local churches can practically help godly marriages happen, outside of telling men to man up, because I do think there is a space for that and for telling single women in particular to stop waiting around to be active in your single life.
 So I don’t want to say that there aren’t places for that, because there most definitely is.

 But instead of just doing that, I think what we want to do is work really hard in our churches to create a culture of discipleship, a culture in which the norm is, the air we breathe is, that older men are serious about seeking out younger men to train them — not just train them in the Bible, but really train them in what it looks like to apply the Scriptures to their lives.
 What does it look like to serve, love, and encourage your wife?
 What does it look like to romance her?
 What does it look like to be a man of God in relation to your wife?

 And so we try to do this personally by having single men into our home.
 And so when I have them over Lauren will almost always cook the meal.
 I will help set the table and then afterward that young man gets to help me do the dishes.
 And that is just my way of showing one way that I serve my wife.
 And then while we do dishes, I tend to just talk about the ways that I try to make space for Lauren’s own gifts.
 So this is an intentional, organic kind of culture of discipleship that I hope is woven into the life of the Village.